Gkcloud5/Better-future/DNS Components - Linux.md

 ##### Nameserver:

 * We setup DNS via "nameservers"
-* the nameserver load up our DNS settings and configs and answer
+* the nameserver load up our DNS settings and configs and answers any questions from clients or other servers that want to know things like "who is google.com"